-In some cases, the abuser may choose to continue to have their benefit paid into your account to try to continue to exert control over you, to extend contact with you and continue the abuse.
+If you have experienced domestic abuse and have separated from the abuser, sometimes they may choose to continue to have their benefit paid into your account to try to continue to exert control over you, to extend contact with you and continue the abuse.
 The abuser may claim that no other bank account is available to them.
 They may try to pressurise you into meeting them in order to hand over the benefit.

 It can be difficult to get these unwanted payments into your account stopped because:

-- banks cannot stop incoming payments to an account; and
+- banks can't stop incoming payments to an account; and

 - the Department for Work and Pensions (DWP) may refuse to discuss the abuser’s claim with you, citing data protection rules.